benningtonparkhoa/benningtonparkhoa.github.io/events.md

 The Board of Trustees holds meetings at least quarterly.

-Tentative Board Schedule for 2019:
-January 27
-April 16
-July 17
-October16
+The tentative meeting schedule for 2019 is January 27, April 16, July 17 and October 16.

+Please note that dates regularly change to accomodate Trustee schedules.
 If you would like to attend a Board meeting, be sure to check with one of the Trustees to confirm the date and time.